vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 sleep for the past few days.
 The day of the blood test I had to get up a bit earlier than usual for the test, and ideally I should have made a point to get extra sleep the next few days, but I didn't.

+### Notes added the next day (2024-09-06 4:30 PM)

+After a lull in the morning, my mood and energy level improved and the flatulence and stomach rumble faded.
+I had a very productive afternoon and evening.

+### Fifty days later (2024-09-06)

+### Notes added around 4:30 PM

+The pain followed its characteristic time-based variation: it was highest in the late morning.
+However, the magnitude was less than yesterday.
+There was only a little stomach rumble and no notable flatulence.
+Overall, it has been a good day.

 ## Current learnings